 * Cost and availability of recipe ingredients may vary across different regions of Ohio.
 Cost per serving information should be used as a general guide when considering recipe cost.

 2 1/2 tablespoons olive oil OR vegetable oil

 1/4 teaspoon salt

-- Bake for 15 minutes, stir, and return to the oven.
-Bake for 20 additional minutes or until tender, stirring once.
+- Bake for 15 minutes, toss, and bake for an additional 20 minutes or until cauliflower starts to brown.

 - Chop the whole head of cauliflower at one time.
 Pack extra cauliflower florets in snack sized containers for lunches.

-- To makes your own bread crumbs, preheat oven to 300° F. Put two slices of bread on a cookie sheet.
-Bake the bread until it crumbles easily (about 15-20 minutes).
-Seal the bread slices in a plastic bag and crush the bread.
+- To make your own bread crumbs, preheat oven to 300 degrees.
+Put two slices of bread on a cookie sheet.
+Bake the bread until it easily crumbles (about 15-20 minutes).
+Seal the bread slices in a zip-close plastic bag and crush the bread.
 Store leftover bread crumbs in an airtight container in the freezer for up to 2-3 months.

 What goes in Roasted Cauliflower?